Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ1: Zero-shot Performance

 \subsection{Results}

 Table \ref{tab:zero-shot} presents the zero-shot performance of various models on the CSN and \cosqaplus datasets. \revised{Bold indicates the best performance within each model category.}

-\parabf{Best Model.} As shown in Table \ref{tab:zero-shot}, UniXcoder achieves the highest zero-shot code search performance across multiple programming languages.
-It attains an average MRR of \revised{0.706} on the CSN dataset, as expected, since UniXcoder was pre-trained on CSN and fine-tuned on NL-PL pairs.
-It also outperforms other models on \cosqaplus, with MAP and MRR scores of \revised{0.17214} and \revised{0.21065}, respectively.
+\parabf{Best Model.} As shown in Table \ref{tab:zero-shot}, UniXcoder \revised{achieves} the highest zero-shot code search performance across multiple programming languages.
+It \revised{attains} an average MRR of \revised{0.706} on the CSN dataset, as expected, since UniXcoder was pre-trained on CSN and fine-tuned on NL-PL pairs.
+It also \revised{outperforms} other models on \cosqaplus, with MAP and MRR scores of \revised{0.17214} and \revised{0.21065}, respectively.

 UniXcoder's strong performance is due to its effective code fragment embeddings, learned through multi-modal contrastive learning (MCL) and cross-modal generation (CMG) \cite{guo2022unixcoder}, making it well-suited for code search tasks.
-However, its zero-shot performance on \cosqaplus, which was not part of its pretraining, drops to an MRR of \revised{0.21065}.
+However, its zero-shot performance on \cosqaplus, which was not part of its pretraining, \revised{drops} to an MRR of \revised{0.21065}.
 This decline is likely due to differences in query style: CSN queries are derived from method docstrings, while \cosqaplus queries are based on web search queries.
 These variations in query structure likely contribute to the performance gap across the datasets.

-\parabf{Encoder-only Models Vs. Decoder-only LLMs.} As shown in Table \ref{tab:zero-shot}, UniXcoder, an encoder-only model, outperforms all decoder-only LLMs by a significant margin.
-Llama3, the best-performing decoder-only LLM, achieves the highest performance on both CSN and \cosqaplus.
-However, even Llama3/\revised{QWen2.5-Coder}, which excels in general and code tasks, performs worse than UniXcoder on both datasets.
+\parabf{Encoder-only Models Vs. Decoder-only LLMs.} As shown in Table \ref{tab:zero-shot}, UniXcoder, an encoder-only model, \revised{outperforms} all decoder-only LLMs by a significant margin. \revRtwo{Qwen2.5-Coder}, the best-performing decoder-only LLM, \revised{achieves} the highest performance on both CSN and \cosqaplus.
+However, even \revRtwo{Qwen2.5-Coder}, which excels in general and code tasks, performs worse than UniXcoder on both datasets.